mdda/mdda.github.io/_posts/AI/2015-09-15-embedded-musings.md

-    Also, seems to concentrate on Euclidean measures (not minimising sum-of-squares error, for instance) Not well-matched to task, unfortunately : numpy.digitize, numpy.searchsorted, numpy.histogram Practically identical results to original theano method
+    Also, seems to concentrate on Euclidean measures (not minimising sum-of-squares error, for instance) Not well-matched to task, unfortunately : numpy.digitize, numpy.searchsorted, numpy.histogram Practically identical results to original theano method Try running on lower # of levels on all but 10 'difficult' distributions

 http://dl.acm.org/citation.cfm?id=509965